-This article may interest you if you have a travel agency or if you are going to create tourism websites for your clients.
+This article may interest you if you have a travel agency or plan to create tourism websites for your clients.
 In the last few years, I have worked for several alternative tourism companies in Europe and learned a few tricks to help you.

 Table of Contents